 Thomas A. Reed biography

-Mr. Reed specializes in in-house counsel including commercial contracts, drafting and negotiation especially dealing with high tech and intellectual property, communication, regulatory matters, antitrust and managing and supervising litigation.
+Mr. Reed specialized in in-house counsel including commercial contracts, drafting and negotiation especially dealing with high tech and intellectual property, communication, regulatory matters, antitrust and managing and supervising litigation.

 Reed, from Manhattan, is a longtime member of the New York State Bar Association.
-He serves as Membership Chair for the CCS as well as a NYSBA Delegate.
+He has previously served as Chair of the Section in 2002, Membership Chair for the CCS, as well as a NYSBA Delegate.

 MESSAGE FROM THE CHAIR (click to view video)